-Moema Umann is an educator, film and theater director, who seeks to explore new ways of telling stories through film, multimedia, and live performance.
+Moema Umann is an educator, film and theater director and producer, who seeks to explore new ways of telling stories through film, multimedia, and live performance.
 She started her career in Brazil, and since 2006 she has been working in theater and films produced in Brazil and the United States.
 She holds a bachelor’s degree from the University of Brasilia in performing arts and a master’s degree in directing from The Actors Studio Drama School in New York.

 Moema Umann was chosen to participate in the 2016-2017 Observership Class of the very prestigious Stage Directors and Choreographers Foundation.
 In the summer of 2010, she was selected to be part of the Directors Lab at Lincoln Center and The Actors Studio Playwrights and Directors Workshop.
 Moema won Best Female Director at the 2010 American International Film Festival for her film, Before Breakfast, which was also accepted at the 2011 Short Film Corner in Cannes, the Big Apple Film Festival, Queens World Film Festival, and New Filmmakers 2012, among others.